welldone-cloud/aws-summarize-account-activity/README.md

 All arguments are optional:

 ```
+--activity-type {ALL,SUCCESSFUL,FAILED}
+    type of CloudTrail activity to summarize: all API calls (default),
+    only successful API calls, or only API calls that AWS declined with an error message
 --dump-raw-cloudtrail-data
-    store a copy of the analyzed CloudTrail data in JSONL format
+    store a copy of the gathered CloudTrail data in JSONL format
 --past-hours HOURS
     hours of CloudTrail data to look back and analyze
     default: 336 (=14 days), minimum: 1, maximum: 2160 (=90 days)